Franklin Benjamin Sanborn: Early years and education

 Franklin Sanborn was born at Hampton Falls, New Hampshire, the son of Aaron and Lydia (Leavitt) Sanborn.
 He already believed himself capable of making a stir in the world by the age of two, having held up a stick in a thunderstorm and experienced being struck by lightning.
 At age nine, following careful reading of the abolitionist newspapers The National Era and Horace Greeley's New-York Tribune, Franklin announced to his family that slavery was wrong and the United States Constitution should be revised or revoked.

 In 1850, at the suggestion of his future wife Ariana Walker, Sanborn arranged to study with the Exeter teacher and private tutor John Gibson Hoyt.
 He would focus on Greek for a year, then enter Phillips Exeter Academy.
 This was followed by enrollment at Harvard, from which he graduated in 1855.
-Classmate and friend at Harvard was Edwin Morton, who would be employed by Gerrit Smith as tutor and private secretary.
+His classmate and friend at Harvard was Edwin Morton, who would be employed by Gerrit Smith as tutor and private secretary.